ArmageddonGames/Spirit/Readme.md

 The header is planned to sport a number of special features which aid inexperienced scripters in the creation of custom weapons and items generated and used by the player.
 The header automatically handles many of the tedious tasks which must be done when handling weapons including updating stuff like collision data and pausing the weapons while the header is paused.
 Packaged with the header is a variety of commonly-used movement functions.

-Any functions, constants, etc whose names are marked with `__` at the start are reserved for internal use.
-They may change or be removed in future versions without warning.
+Any functions, constants, etc that are included in the namespace `Spirit::Internal` are reserved for internal use.

 It is also important that, if using this header and are using the Explode death type, that you turn off the quest rule `Scripted Bomb LWeapons Hurt Link` under `Quest->Rules->Items` due to a quirk in how blast damage from explosions generated via script is calculated.
 When you set the Damage of a Bomb Blast LWeapon generated via script; the bomb blast now hits the Player for *whole* hearts equal to the weapon's Damage (eg. You set a Bomb Blast's Damage to 8 via script.
 Instead of dealing 2 Hearts of damage like what most weapons do, it deals 8 Hearts of damage to the Player).
 Another setting you should check before setting up this header is `Sprite Coordinates are Float` in the `objects` tab under `ZScript->Quest Script Settings`.